presented by Oxford Financial

 Costume Designer

-This is Linda’s 19th design collaboration with IRT.
+(she/her) This is Linda's 21st design collaboration with IRT.
 Her work has been selected twice for the Quadrennial World Design Expo in Prague and twice for the World Stage Design exhibition.
 She is a three-time winner at the National Stage Expo, and a four-time recipient of the Peggy Ezekiel Award.
 Her work was featured in a world design exhibition with the Bakhrushin Museum in Moscow and the China Institute of Stage Design in Beijing.
 She serves as Chair of the Department of Theatre, Drama, and Contemporary Dance at Indiana University in Bloomington, where she is professor of costume design.

 Michael Lincoln